-My eyes flutter in the glare off shallow-trough waves.
-Funneled through the inlet, pooling under the Old Bridge, as they say, it’s the sea, at the turn of the tide, when the atmosphere is its most lax.
-A waterfront with iron berth-ties sits a hundred yards out, to my left.
+My eyes open and flutter in the glare off shallow-trough waves.
+The water is funneled through this local inlet, pooling under the Old Bridge, as they say.
+It’s at the turn of the tide, and the air’s pensive.
+In front of me lies the waterfront, maybe a hundred yards away.

-I am alone this sunny, sunny day.
+I am alone on this sunny, sunny day.
 Cloudless.
-No telling the hour.
+No telling the exact hour.
 It’s morning.
-There’s a mild feeling of exertion in my arms and chest, but the way I welcome the day’s warmth tells me I haven’t been on the water long.
-It’s almost as if I’d materialized on the spot.
-I do not think about what lives in the gloomy depths below me, beneath these bright intimate splashes—I don’t think of what I’d normally think of.
+A mild feeling of exertion and the way I still welcome the warmth tells me I have not been on the water long.
+It’s almost as if I’d materialized out of nothing somewhere near this spot.

 (Almost sleepy is how I feel.)